 How Long Is This Going to Take Master Python?

-It takes around 8 weeks to learn Python basics on average.
+When talking about how many weeks or how many days required to learn Python it takes to learn Python, It takes around 8 weeks to learn Python basics on average.
 This includes learning basic syntax, links if statements, loops, variables, functions, and data types.
 Like learning any new programming language, how quickly you adapt yourself with the Python language basics and also depends upon how much time you spend learning the language.
 The learning duration depends on your schedule, and what you want and how much you want to learn.

 On average it takes about 6-8 weeks to learn the basics.
 This gets you enough time to understand most lines of code in Python.
 If you want to become an expert in Python and its field and plan on getting into data science then months and years of learning is needed.

 The online courses and classroom courses assure one can learn Python in one or two months, but that is again basics and to learn it completely is something difficult and an impressive feat, and it is not to be taken lightly.

 Again if you are a working professional, learning basic Python can take much more time than learning it as a student.
 The best way to learn is to join a coding bootcamp.